-This unit standard is one of the building blocks in your qualification at Certificate Level 2.
-You will also be given a soft copy of a Learner Workbook.
+You will also be handed a Learner Workbook.
 This Learner Workbook should be used in conjunction with this Learner Guide.
 The Learner Workbook contains the activities that you will be expected to do during the course of your study.
 Please keep the activities that you have completed as part of your Portfolio of Evidence, which will be required during your final assessment.